portworx/px-docs/maintain/monitoring/px-central.md

    2a. replace `<clusterid>` with the desired clustername

-   2b. replace `<cluster uuid>` with the given uuid from your portworx cluster

-   2c. replace the `<grafana nodeport>` and `<prometheus nodeport>` with the correct values.

-3. `kubectl apply -f single-cluster.yaml`
+3. `kubectl apply -f singlecluster.yaml`

 You will now have the following:

-- 3 Node Portworx Cluster
+- a `Portworx` Cluster
 - 1 `Grafana` Instance
 - 1 `Prometheus` Instance
 - 1 `Lighthouse` Instance
 - 1 `AlertManager` instance

-`Prometheus` will scrape the nodes

-`AlertManager` will report issues based on our given rules

-`Grafana` will use `Prometheus` as it’s datasource and has pre-baked dashboards

 `Lighthouse` will watch the portworx cluster and has `Grafana` and `Prometheus` available out-of-the-box as links on the overview page.
+- `Prometheus` will scrape the nodes
+- `AlertManager` will report issues based on our given rules
+- `Grafana` will use `Prometheus` as it’s datasource and has pre-baked dashboards

-Finally go to `Lighthouse`, login with `admin/Password1` and the cluster should be visible.
+Visit `Lighthouse`, login with `admin/Password1` and the cluster should be visible.

-`Grafana` won’t show any volume metrics until a volume has been created and mounted and/or attached.

 ## Multi Cluster Installation